 We came across a Middle Eastern place called Sinbad's.
 The food was superlative--I'm a sucker for great hummus--but what I remember was that the place was festooned inside and out with American flags.
 From the frightened look in the eyes of the wait staff, I had a feeling that those flags hadn't been there before 9/11 and they were hoping against hope that the flag-waving would help them avoid some of the ugly "reprisals" that had already been reported against Muslims and Arabs elsewhere in the country.

-And on the way back to our hotel, on an airport access road, my wife leaned out the window, looked up and called out: "It's a plane!"
-I pulled off to the side of the road and looked.
+On the way back to our hotel, on an airport access road, my wife leaned out the window, looked up and called out: "It's a plane!"
+I pulled to the side of the road and looked.
 It was, indeed, a passenger aircraft.
 Things were starting to move again.
 But the early outlines of what we would eventually call the "new normal" were already taking shape in the emergency Tactical Traveler briefing I wrote on September 13.

 I had hoped that my next Brancatelli File, scheduled to run on September 20, would begin to address the pain caused by the 9/11 attacks.
 But it was not to be because the nation's major airlines had begun lobbying for a huge bailout.
 The Big Six were pressuring both sides of the political spectrum for cash.

-Gordon Bethune, then chief executive of Continental Airlines, was the first to go public with the demand.
+Gordon Bethune, then chief executive of Continental Airlines, was the first to go public with a demand.
 On the Saturday after 9/11, his press conference was carried live on television and his approach--layoffs, schedule cuts, demands for a cash bailout and no immediate management sacrifices--became the public posture of the major carriers.
 The next day, Leo Mullin, then chief executive of Delta Air Lines, made the single most offensive comment of the whole affair.
 The "airline industry cannot be the first casualty of this war," he said.

 As I wrote in what became the September 20 column, No Taxation Without Reregulation, Mullin made this crass and callous statement even as real victims of 9/11 were still buried in the rubble.
 It was unconscionable--and utterable only by an airline executive.
 Mullin is gone now, tens of millions richer for his disastrous tenure at Delta, but his ilk lives on.
 Glenn Tilton, who became chief executive of United Airlines in 2002 and has become the airline's largest individual shareholder after the carrier's bankruptcy process, quickly became a devotee of Mullin's oblivious management style.